Linda8-lang/Linda8-lang/README.md

 - 👋 Hi, I’m @Linda
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Business Intelligence Analysis
 - 🌱 I’m currently learning Business analytics
 - 💞️ I’m looking to collaborate on Predictive Analytics and Machine Learning
 - 📫 How to reach me ...